 May 5 and 6, 2016 before dawn, the Eta Aquarids

 This meteor shower has a relatively broad maximum – meaning you can watch it the day before and after the predicted peak of May 6.
 This shower favors the Southern Hemisphere, and is often the Southern hemisphere’s best meteor shower of the year.
 By good fortune, in 2016, the moon turns new at or near the shower’s peak.
 The radiant is near the star Eta in the constellation Aquarius the Water Bearer (click here for chart).
 The radiant comes over the eastern horizon at about 4 a.m. local time; that is the time at all locations across the globe.
 For that reason, the hour or two before dawn tends to offer the most Eta Aquarid meteors, no matter where you are on Earth.
 At northerly latitudes – like those in the northern U.S. and Canada, or northern Europe, for example – the meteor numbers are typically lower for this shower.
 In the southern half of the U.S., 10 to 20 meteors per hour might be visible in a dark sky.
 Farther south – for example, at latitudes in the Southern Hemisphere – the meteor numbers may increase dramatically, with perhaps two to three times more Eta Aquarid meteors streaking the southern skies.
 For the most part, the Eta Aquarids are a predawn shower.
 In 2016, the May 6 new moon will insure dark skies for this year’s production.
 The most meteors will probably rain down on the mornings of May 5 and 6, in the dark hours before dawn.
-But watch on May 5 and 7 as well!
-The broad peak to this shower means that some meteors may fly in the dark hour before dawn for a few days before and after the predicted optimal date.
+But watch on May 7 as well!
+Plus, the broad peak to this shower means that some meteors may fly in the dark hour before dawn for a few days before and after the predicted optimal date.

 Late July and early August, 2016, the Delta Aquarids